Department Chair: Prof. Karen E. Johnson

 If you find that Phys 151 is full, please contact the physics department chair who will make every effort to make seats available.
 This is particularly important if you are interested in majoring in Physics or completing the 3+2 Engineering Program.

-The Physics Major Planning Guide below will allow you to keep track of the courses you'll need over the next four years.
+Visit the Physics Department to get a Major's Planning Guide that will allow you to keep track of the courses you'll need over the next four years.